auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 least 128 bits of entropy, and it should be sampled or derived from a cryptographically-secure source.
 The server then sends the password and say, the first 16 bytes of the hash resulting from the test.

+The server should forget the nonce as soon as it has been both hashed and sent.
+On the other hand, the full 32 bytes of the resulting hash should be retained until the client successfully responds, or until the dress rehearsal expires, say at least 10 or 15 minutes later.

 The client should then run the G3P on the password with the full number of rounds, and then use the outputs as further inputs to the G3P and its key